 Lovebird Care & Food | Lovebirds as Pets | ParrotsLove

-Lovebirds are one of the most popular pet parrot species, and for those who are familiar with them, it’s no surprise.
-Beautiful and intelligent, these little birds have been one of the most beloved types of African parrot for over 100 years.
+Lovebirds are one of the most popular pet parrot species, which comes as no surprise to those familiar with them.
+These small birds, which are both beautiful and intelligent, have been one of the most popular African parrot species for over a century.

-However, there are a lot of myths out there about Lovebirds, their behavior, and what it’s like to keep them as pets.
-If you’re interested in learning more about what Lovebirds are like, then you should read on to discover basic facts about these feisty little birds.
+However, there are numerous myths regarding Lovebirds, their behavior, and what it’s like to have them as pets.
+If you want to learn more about Lovebirds, continue reading to find out some basic facts about these feisty little birds.

 Lovebirds Normally Don’t Talk.

-Although they are a type of parrot, and they do have the ability to mimic human speech, Lovebirds are not among those species that most would consider talking birds.
+Although Lovebirds are a sort of parrot and can mimic human speech, they are not among the species that most people think of as talking birds.

-This is because they very rarely decide to speak, and if they do choose to mimic a sound, more often than not they repeat simple noises such as whistles or household sounds such as doorbells and microwaves.
+This is because they rarely speak, and when they do, they usually replicate basic noises such as whistles or domestic sounds like doorbells and microwaves.

-It is not known why some Lovebirds are more prone to mimicking speech than others, but it is widely believed that those who do learn to talk are taught from a very young age.
+It is unclear why certain Lovebirds are more prone to copying speech than others, but it is usually assumed that those who do learn to talk are trained at a young age.

 There Are Several Types of Lovebirds

 There are many different types of Lovebirds.
-In fact, there are nine separate sub-species of these little parrots, each carrying their own distinct traits and characteristics.
+There are nine separate sub-species of these little parrots, each carrying their own distinct traits and characteristics.

-These include the Masked Lovebird, the Black-Cheeked Lovebird, the Fischer’s Lovebird, The Nyasa Lovebird, the Swindern’s Lovebird, the Red-Faced Lovebird, the Abyssinian Lovebird, the Madagascar Lovebird, and the most popular, the beloved Peach-Faced Lovebird.
+These include the Masked Lovebird, the Black-Cheeked Lovebird, the Fischer’s Lovebird, the Nyasa Lovebird, the Swindern’s Lovebird, the Red-Faced Lovebird, the Abyssinian Lovebird, the Madagascar Lovebird, and the most well-known, the Peach-Faced Lovebird.

-The Peach-Faced Lovebird can be identified by the rainbow of yellow, green, and blue on their bodies, and their bright peachy-pink faces.
+The Peach-Faced Lovebird is distinguished by a rainbow of yellow, green, and blue on its body and brilliant peachy-pink faces.

 Lovebird Care & Food | Lovebirds as Pets | ParrotsLove

 It is a widely purported myth that you should never own a solitary Lovebird and that if they are not kept in pairs, they will die of depression.
-While it is true that they are extremely social birds who thrive on interaction and must be socially stimulated, in many cases, it is better for bird owners to keep single Lovebirds.
+While it is true that they are extremely social birds who thrive on interaction and must be socially stimulated, in many cases, bird owners should keep single Lovebirds.

-This is because these birds breed readily in captivity, and most bird owners are not capable of caring for an entire family of parrots.
+This is because these birds breed easily in captivity, and most bird owners are unable to care for a large family of parrots.

-It is also worth noting that birds kept in pairs tend to bond with each other and shun human interaction.
+It is also worth noting that birds raised in pairs tend to bond with one another and avoid human interaction.

-Those who would like their bird to be affectionate and open to being handled by human hands have found that it’s best to keep birds by themselves and devote as much time as possible to playing and socializing with them so that their needs are met.
+Those who want their bird to be loving and open to being touched by humans have discovered that it is preferable to keep birds alone and spend as much time as possible playing and socializing with them to meet their demands.

 Lovebirds Are One of the Smallest Parrot Species

-On average, most Lovebirds fall between 5 and 7 inches in length at maturity, when measured from the beak to the end of the tailfeathers.
+Most Lovebirds reach maturity with a length of 5 to 7 inches, measured from the beak to the end of the tailfeathers.

 Their small size has worked to push their popularity among those who live in apartments and other small spaces.

-Many of these bird lovers have found it easier to house and care for these little birds instead of attempting to keep a larger parrot species such as a Macaw or a Cockatoo.
+Many of these bird enthusiasts have found it easier to house and care for these small birds than to keep a larger parrot species like a Macaw or a Cockatoo.

 Lovebirds Are Very Active